aws-samples/aws-chained-custom-ground-truth-example/README.md

 Unfortunately, setting up labeling jobs in GT isn't supported by SAM or CloudFormation templates.
 Because of this, you'll need to create it using the AWS console - that process is described next.

 Your training images must be stored in an S3 bucket with CORS enabled.
-Be sure to set up your bucket properly, or your labeling jobs will not work correctly.
+The bucket created by the SAM template (described above) sets up the bucket with the correct CORS settings.

 First, upload your training images to S3.
-There are the image files that show an entire shelving unit, photographed from an angle.
+These are the image files that show an entire shelving unit, photographed from an angle.
 From a local directory that contains the images, issue the following command to copy them to an S3 bucket:

-`aws s3 sync . s3://BUCKET_NAME/PREFIX_FOR_BASE_IMAGES`
+`aws s3 sync . s3://BUCKET_NAME`

 The next step is to create a labeling job.